top of page

 As a next step the HOA Board proposed an individual or committee conduct a door-to-door poll to ensure broader community input.

-If you would like to gather signatures from the community requesting the FHOA Board investigate transitioning to in-person meetings, please print the poll sheets and notify the FHOA Board, at FHOA.Survey@gmail.com, that you are conducting the survey.
+The opportunity to gather signatures from the community requesting the FHOA Board investigate transitioning to in-person meetings was presented to the Community.
+These poll sheets were made available via the Fernbrooke.org website.
+Anyone interested in canvasing the Community can print the poll sheets and notify the FHOA Board, at FHOA.Survey@gmail.com, that you are conducting the survey.

 View FHOA In-Person Meeting Survey Sheets